Pro-Bandey/HomePage/README.md

 # HomePage-Pro
-One Place  ofr many of things for browsers
+One Place  for many of things for browsers